Home · Research · Causeries

 Improving 1-year mortality prediction in ACS patients using machine learning

-S Weichwald, A Candreva*, R Burkholz*, R Klingenberg, L Räber, D Heg, R Manka, B Gencer, F Mach, D Nanchen, N Rodondi, S Windecker, R Laaksonen, SL Hazen, Av Eckardstein, F Ruschitzka, TF Lüscher, JM Buhmann, CM Matter; *Equal contribution
+S Weichwald, A Candreva*, R Burkholz*, R Klingenberg, L Räber, D Heg, R Manka, B Gencer, F Mach, D Nanchen, N Rodondi, S Windecker, R Laaksonen, SL Hazen, A Eckardstein, F Ruschitzka, TF Lüscher, JM Buhmann, CM Matter; *Equal contribution

-European Heart Journal: Acute Cardiovascular Care, 10(8):855–865, 2021
+European Heart Journal: Acute Cardiovascular Care, 2021

-pdf / doi / free access / bib
+pdf doi free access

 weichwald2021causality